josh91hickman/omdb-project/README.md

 In this project, you'll use what you've learned about React to build an app that can perform simple search queries on the movies API provided by [OMdB](http://www.omdbapi.com/).

-Please work together as a group to complete this project.
-Your project should live within this GitHub repository so that you can collaborate together to build this app and so that we can review your code and provide feedback.
+Your project should live within a GitHub repository so that we can review your code and provide feedback.

 ## App specs